 Figure: PR Curves, from scikit-learn

 The figure above shows some example PR curves.
-The AUPRC for a given curve is simply the area beneath it.
+The AUPRC for a given class is simply the area beneath its PR curve.

 - A PR curve starts at the upper left corner, i.e. the point (recall = 0, precision = 1) which corresponds to a decision threshold of 1 (where every example is classified as negative, because all predicted probabilities are less than 1.)
 Note that the ground truth label (positive or negative) of the example with the largest output value has a big effect on the appearance of the PR curve.